10 Tips for Managing Sensitive Teeth

 6. Avoid Acidic Foods and Drinks

-Examples of acidic food products include:
+Examples of products that contain acidic ingredients include:

 - Pickled foods